 3 point lighting should be the most basic of studio lighting setups you should use if you intend on getting professional looking shots of whatever subject you are filming or photographing.

-This article will give you an insight into the studio lighting basics required for a recording studio set up, and give you the skill to control the quality of light that will make your recording works a stunning success.
+Here is an insight into lighting basics required for a recording studio set-up.
+You will also learn how to control the quality of light that will make all your recording tasks a success.